intrip/laravel-single-table-inheritance/README.md

 ##Installation with Composer

-To install the package with Composer, add this line to your composer.json file in the `require field:
+To install Laravel-Single-Table-Inheritance with Composer, add this line to your composer.json file in the `require field:

 ```json
 "jacopo/laravel-single-table-inheritance": "dev-master"